liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/07-openid-connect-authentication.markdown

 1. Navigate to the provider's website and create a client.

-2. During the creation process, you must supply an *authorized redirect URL* that can process the tokens sent from the provider. @product@'s URL is
+2. During the creation process, you must supply an *authorized redirect URL* that can process the tokens sent from the provider. @sharepoint@'s URL is

         https://[server.domain]/c/portal/login/openidconnect